 - Citation: BLM AIM National Aquatic Monitoring Framework Protocol for Wadeable Lotic Systems

-- Lentic – Designed for wetlands and floodplains, the lentic data bridges the information gap between terrestrial and lotic areas.
-The newest addition to the program, the lentic data collection protocol was piloted in 2019 with expansion in 2020.
+- Riparian and Wetland – Designed for riparian areas, floodplains, and wetlands, the Riparian and Wetland data bridge the information gap between terrestrial and lotic areas.
+The newest addition to the program, the Riparian and Wetland data collection protocol was piloted in 2019 with expansion in 2020-21.

 - Example indicators derived from field methods: Bare ground, vegetation composition, soil characterization, vegetation height, water source, pH, conductivity